 The other two parks are accessed by buses from the main Beach Club resort, which are shared with some of the other Epcot resorts.

 BEST AND WORST ROOMS AT DISNEY’S BEACH CLUB VILLAS

 On the map, the Beach Club Villas are the dark brown building in the upper right.
 On the map, it kinda looks like a cat with its tail raised, seen from the side.
 (Well, it does to me…) The cat’s head faces the center of the map.

-The Beach Club itself is the lighter brown building below the Villas.
-There’s two elevator areas–one at the cat’s neck, and the other about halfway along its tail.
+The Beach Club itself is the brown building below the Villas.
+In the Villas, there’s two elevator areas–one at the cat’s neck, and the other about halfway along its tail.

 The Beach Club Villas is very compact, so room location matters less than at some other resorts.
 The best views are of its little quiet pool, as other views can be so-so.
 First floor rooms have patios.